DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 In the industry, most drift detection methods focus on detecting **changes in the input distribution,** especially the **distributions of features**, as we discuss in detail in this chapter.

+**20.1.
+Statistical methods**

+In industry, a simple method many companies use to detect whether the two distributions are the same is to **compare their statistics like min, max, mean, median, variance, various quantiles (such as 5th, 25th, 75th, or 95th quantile), skewness, kurtosis, etc**.
+For example, you can compute the median and variance of the values of a feature during inference and compare them to the metrics computed during training.

+This is a good start, but these metrics are far from sufficient.31 Mean, median, and variance are only useful with the distributions for which the mean/median/variance are useful summaries.
+If those metrics differ significantly, the inference distribution might have shifted from the training distribution. **However, if those metrics are similar, there’s no guarantee that there’s no shift.**

+A **more sophisticated solution is to use a two-sample hypothesis test, shortened as two-sample test.** It’s a test to determine whether the difference between two populations (two sets of data) is statistically significant. **If the difference is statistically significant, then the probability that the difference is a random fluctuation due to sampling variability is very low, and, therefore, the difference is caused by the fact that these two populations come from two distinct distributions.** If you consider the data from yesterday to be the source population and the data from today to be the target population and they are statistically different, it’s likely that the underlying data distribution has shifted between yesterday and today.

+A caveat is that just because the difference is statistically significant doesn’t mean that it is practically important.
+However, a good heuristic is that if you are able to detect the difference from a relatively small sample, then it is probably a serious difference.
+If it takes a huge number of samples to detect, then the difference is probably not worth worrying about.

+**A basic two-sample test is the Kolmogorov–Smirnov test, also known as the K-S or KS test.** It’s a **nonparametric statistical test, which means it doesn’t require any parameters of the underlying distribution to work**.
+It doesn’t make any assumption about the underlying distribution, which means it can work for any distribution.
+However, one major drawback of the KS test is that it can only be used for **onedimensional data.** If your model’s predictions and labels are one-dimensional (scalar numbers), then the KS test is useful to detect label or prediction shifts.
+However, it won’t work for high-dimensional data, and features are usually high-dimensional.33 KS tests can also be expensive and produce too many false positive alerts.34

+Another test is **Least-Squares Density Difference,** an algorithm that is based on the least squares density-difference estimation method.35 There is also MMD, Maximum Mean Discrepancy (Gretton et al. 2012), a kernel-based technique for multivariate two-sample testing and its variant Learned Kernel MMD (Liu et al. 2020).
+Alibi Detect is a great open source package with the implementations of many drift detection algorithms, as shown in Figure 8-2.
+**Because two-sample tests often work better on low-dimensional data than on highdimensional data, it’s highly recommended that you reduce the dimensionality of your data before performing a two-sample test on it.36**

 ![](https://github.com/DanialArab/images/blob/main/Designing_ML_Systems/Fig_8_2_drify_detectio_algos.png)

+21.